Advice for British people living in Tunisia, including information on health, education, benefits, residence

 Customs allow visitors to bring their personal effects and sporting equipment into the country.
 The duty free allowance on arrival is: 2 to 4 bottles of wine, for personal consumption and not commercial quantities.
 A carton of beer, ie a box of 24 cans, one litre of spirits and 200 cigarettes.
 Check Tunisian customs website for latest information.

 If you are a British citizen or British subject with right of abode in the UK, you do not require a visa to enter Tunisia.
 Other British Overseas Territory citizens should confirm the current entry requirements with the nearest Tunisian Embassy.

 A valid British passport must be held for entry to and exit from Tunisia as a visitor.
 There is no minimum passport validity requirement but you should ensure that your passport is valid for the duration of your visit.

 There is an “ID requirement” in Tunisia.
-This means that you must carry proof of identity on you at all times.
+This means that you must carry a proof of identity on you at all times.
 For British nationals, this is a valid original British passport.
 This is a legal requirement.
-Copies of passports cannot be carried.
+Copies of passports can be carried providing that they are supported by an alternative form of ID such as a valid Driving Licence or a ‘Carte De Sejour’.

 In case you extend your stay to more than three months, you must apply for a residence permit (carte de séjour, see below for more information).

-You are required to apply at the police station of the sector in which you reside for authorisation (a visa and Carte de Séjour) to extend your stay.
+You are required to apply at the nearest police station (with a “Bureau d’Etrangers” section) of the sector in which you reside for authorisation (a visa and Carte de Séjour) to extend your stay.

 You would be committing an offence if you stay in the country without a legal proof for which you could be charged under the law.
 Visit the Tunisian Ministry of Interior website (in Arabic) for more information on entry requirements.